What Anthropic's Engineering Research Tells You About Your Own Team

 People are making consequential calls in domains where they do not have calibrated judgment.
 They need a framework.
 They are not going to build one themselves.

-| Research Finding | DAC-Score Application | |---|---| | 27% net-new work (more uncalibrated decisions) | Score decision quality across 27 dimensions | | Personal delegation heuristics | Calibration dimensions: Spec quality, Decision quality, AI adoption maturity | | Supervision paradox | Track review quality and outcome correlation over time | | Mentorship gap | Codify scoring as shared institutional knowledge | | Everyone full-stack | Framework applies to PMs, engineers, and leads alike |
+| Research Finding | What the measurement layer addresses | |---|---| | 27% net-new work (more uncalibrated decisions) | Score decision quality across 88 scoring criteria | | Personal delegation heuristics | Calibration dimensions: Spec quality, Decision quality, AI adoption maturity | | Supervision paradox | Track review quality and outcome correlation over time | | Mentorship gap | Codify scoring as shared institutional knowledge | | Everyone full-stack | Framework applies to PMs, engineers, and leads alike |

 Why this matters now